Erosion Control Wattles for Construction

-Hello.
-I am in need of erosion control wattles for construction project in my area.
+Question: I am in need of erosion control wattles for a construction project in my area.
 I am wondering about the available lengths and diameters for these wattles.
-I require a total l+ength of about 1500 to 2000 linear feet.
+I require a total length of about 1,500 to 2,000 linear feet.
 What are the standard lengths that a wattle comes in?
 What is it made out of?
 I would prefer natural materials.

 The standard erosion control wattles that we offer are products made from an all-natural coir material.
 This coir fiber is created from coconut husks and cured to help increase the strength offered by your product.
-This coir fiber is then packed within a bristle coir twine netting to hold short fibers in place, while still providing a natural barrier.
 Features include:

-In terms of the information you have requested, the coir wattle is available in the standard diameters of either nine or twelve inches (9" or 12").
+In terms of the information you have requested, the coir wattle is available in the standard diameters of either six or nine inches (6" or 9").
 Choosing your coir diameter can depend on the area you are trying to control, as well as specific inlets or drains you may need to protect.

 Erosion control wattles for construction sites can offer many benefits during their use including the following: